S. Ilan Troen '63

 Director of Publications

 Sylvia Fuks Fried is the Schusterman Center’s director of publications.
 She also serves as the executive director of the Tauber Institute for the Study of European Jewry and is associate editor of the Tauber Series with Brandeis University Press/UPNE.
-She was recently appointed director of Brandeis University Press.
+In 2013, she was appointed director of Brandeis University Press.

 Kristen Shulman is the Schusterman Center’s department coordinator.
 Before coming to Brandeis she was the program coordinator for the Coaching for Leadership and Teamwork Program at Babson College.
 She also worked as a Quality Specialist at PricewaterhouseCoopers.